MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-kubernetes-tools.md

 - a Helm chart, and a *charts* folder.
 These yaml files make up the Helm chart for the application, which you can use to deploy it to Kubernetes.
 For more information on Helm, see [https://www.helm.sh](https://www.helm.sh).

 - *azds.yaml*.
 This contains settings for Azure Dev Spaces, which provides a rapid, iterative debugging experience in Azure Kubernetes Service.
-For more information, please reference [the Azure Dev Spaces documentation](https://docs.microsoft.com/azure/dev-spaces/azure-dev-spaces).
+For more information, see [the Azure Dev Spaces documentation](https://docs.microsoft.com/azure/dev-spaces/azure-dev-spaces).

+::: moniker range="vs-2017"

 ## Publish to Azure Kubernetes Service (AKS)